AafilUmar/transferByte/README.md

-# transferByte
+## transferByte
-Simple app to Transfer Media and Text from computer to mobile.
+Simple app to Transfer Media and Text from computer to mobile.Written in kotlin.

 ##Ktor Server